larson-group/clubb_release/Readme.txt

 Do steps 1, 2, & 3 as outlined in the standalone run.

-4. Edit tune/error_<case>.in or select an existing one.
-Note that there are two tuning subroutines, specified by tune_type in the error_<case>.in /stats/ namelist.
+4. Edit tune/error_<CASE>.in or select an existing one.
+Note that there are two tuning subroutines, specified by tune_type in the error_<CASE>.in /stats/ namelist.
    If tune_type = 0, then the amoeba subroutine, a downhill simplex algorithm, will be used.
 If runtype is any other value, then amebsa, a variant of